 Free VPNs are watered down versions of premium services.
 I usually do not recommend free VPNs because they are known for selling user data to third parties and even infecting devices with malware.

 I do not know of any free provider that offers servers within Australia except Speedify.
 However, if you are looking for safe VPNs that you can use to access foreign geo-restricted content, then check out these:

-VPNs to Avoid in Australia
+VPNs to Avoid